10 Top Ski Resorts in Quebec, 2024/25

 The largest of the Eastern Townships' ski resorts, Bromont spreads 155 trails across seven slopes on four mountains, which gives it an astonishing variety of terrain.
 Although the mountains look benign from below, nearly 40 percent of the trails are classed for experts and double-diamond skiers.
 That still leaves plenty of terrain, with 25 percent rated for beginners and 35 percent for intermediates.

 An advantage of having so many mountain faces is that there is always good skiing somewhere.
-For the 2023-2024 season, expect a new high-speed quad to serve the Versant des Épinettes terrain, a continuation of the long-term upgrade initiative that brought the Village Express eight-person gondola last season.
+Last season, a high-speed quad to serve the Versant des Épinettes terrain was installed and has opened up some fantastic terrain.
+This is a continuation of the long-term upgrade $122 million dollar multi-year initiative that brought the Village Express eight-person gondola in the 2023 season.

 Night skiing is a big draw for Bromont, which has the largest lighted area of any ski resort in North America.
 The resort is well equipped for families, with a separate learning area near the lodge and a cluster of green and blue trails on Mont Soleil, not to mention the popular water park at the base.